RikJansenTU/FontysInternship/AI_Conclusions.md

 Training your own vs using apis etc
 Value to company as a tool
 Value to company as way of reaching customers

+Moving incredibly fast - AI tools are becoming more and more commonplace (see chatgpt) so if you want to offer something novel you have to be very fast

 API vs existing model vs training your own